Thoughts, Musings, and the Occassional Bit of Wisdom

 He retreated to his cabin, went out on the verandah, sat on the chaise lounge, pulled out a book and began reading.
 He must have lost track of the time.
-His cabin steward who told him that dinner would be served in the main dining room in thirty minutes interrupted his reading enjoyment.
-No need to dress up on this cruise line so he closed his book and slowly made his way down to the dining room and was greeted by the maitre’d.
+His cabin steward interrupted his reading enjoyment when he told him dinner would be served in the main dining room in thirty minutes.
+There was no need to dress up on this cruise line so he closed his book and slowly made his way to the dining room.

+He was greeted by the Maitre’d.
 He didn’t have to give them his table number.
 They knew it.
-He preferred to dine alone and had a beautifully placed table at the stern, which allowed an unobstructed view of the ship’s wake as the water closed behind them.
+He preferred to dine alone and had a beautifully placed table at the stern.
+This allowed an unobstructed view of the ship’s wake as the water closed behind them.
 He was surprised to see many of his favourite dishes on the menu.
 He made his choices, sat back, and waited for the repast to arrive.
 It was the best meal he had eaten in a very long time.
 He must remember not to voice that opinion to his beloved.
 She was a very good cook.

-Now sated, he made a tour of the upper deck while enjoying the fresh evening breeze.
+Now sated, he made his way to the upper deck to enjoy the fresh evening breeze.
 He walked the track several times and then decided it was time to make an early trip to bed.

 His cabin was already prepared for his arrival.
 Fresh flowers adorned the table, the bed was turned down, the ubiquitous chocolates were on his pillow, and the cabin was already the perfect temperature for sleeping.
-He lay his head down on the pillow, smiled a wide smile after enjoying a nearly perfect day with the exception of leaving his family but they understood.
+After enjoying a nearly perfect day, that is with the exception of leaving his family, he lay his head down on the pillow and smiled a wide smile.
 So he slept.